StatCan/aaw/docs/en/Storage.md

 are automatically mounted at the directory you choose, and serve as a simple and reliable way to preserve data attached to a Notebook Server.
 Even if you delete your Notebook Server later, your disk will not be deleted.
-You can then mount that same disk (with all its contents) to a new Notebook Server later.
+You can then mount that same disk (with all its contents) to a new Notebook Server later as shown:

 ![Adding an existing volume to a new notebook server](images/kubeflow_existing_volume.png)

+Or, if you're done with the disk, [delete it](#deleting-disk-storage).

 <!-- prettier-ignore -->
 ??? info "Disks are never destroyed by default, but you pay for them whether they're attached to a Notebook Server or not"
     When you create a disk, you agree to [pay](#pricing) for the cost of that drive until it is destroyed, just like how you agree to pay for the CPU/RAM you request when making a Notebook Server.
 Unlike with Notebook Server CPU/RAM, however, when you shut down a Notebook Server your disks are not deleted.
 This is to let you reuse those drives, but means that when you shutdown a Notebook Server **you are still paying for the storage**.
+You pay for any disk listed in the Notebook Volumes section of the Notebook Server page (above).
 Storage is [pretty cheap](#pricing) but can still add up - see [Deleting Disk Storage](#deleting-disk-storage) for more info.

 As disks can be attached to a Notebook Server and reused, a typical usage pattern could be: